Home > Essay examples > Pursuing the American Dream: The Immigrant Experience and Cruel Optimism

 Text preview of this essay:

-Entrepreneurship is the pursuit of opportunities beyond currently controlled resources, and can thus be applied to situations outside of a business context.
-In the pursuit of the American dream, Americans are entrepreneurial when those with minimal resources actively pursue better opportunities rather than remaining complacent.
-Cultures form as groups follow the American dream and attempt to improve current circumstances, and American identities are shaped from culture.
-The majority of Americans, foreign or natural born, do not have the necessary resources to pursue better opportunities.
+Entrepreneurship is the pursuit of opportunities beyond currently controlled resources and can thus be applied to situations outside of a business context.
+In the pursuit of the American Dream, Americans are entrepreneurial when those with minimal resources actively pursue better opportunities rather than remaining complacent.
+Cultures form as groups follow the American Dream and attempt to improve current circumstances, and American identities are shaped from culture.
+The majority of Americans, foreign or natural-born, do not have the necessary resources to pursue better opportunities.
 Immigrants have no starting point from which to build, African Americans are systematically oppressed, LGBT Americans do not fit in with “normal” American culture, and all disenfranchised groups suffer from the unequal distribution of wealth.
-As seen in … these groups are lacking resources, but they are entrepreneurial in their attempt to improve their situations.
+As seen in various narratives and academic analyses, these groups lack resources but are entrepreneurial in their attempt to improve their situations.

 Discover more: